Demgainschill/Bugz4Term/README.md

 ## Description
 A bash tool that is "only" compatible with the terminator terminal which consists of the following features:
-1. Contains a .bugz4term.conf file in the CWD each line of the config representing a command to open on each pane of a window.
+1. Contains a .bugz4term.conf file in the CWD each line of the config representing a command to fire on each pane of a window.
 ## Working
-1. Each line of the config file allows for the opening of horizontal panes of the terminator window ( 2 on each window pane ).
+1. Each line of the config file allows for the firing of horizontal panes of the terminator window ( 2 on each window pane ).

 ## Showcase
 The below video allows for the showcasing of the bugz4term in action.